 - I used new, clean dinosaur toys, but you could easily use what

-oyuhave already.
-Just make sure you clean them up before using.
+youhave already.
+Just make sure you clean them ahead of time.

 Tips for frosting a dinosaur cake